Crystal Palace NSC supporter comments

 For information on how to help support the NSC see here.

-Supporter comments from some of the 1,000s signing the petition shown below:
+Some of the supporter comments from some of the 1,000s signing the petition shown below:

 Donna Fraser, London England: Crystal Palace is the South East hub for our futrue sporting champions!